djangofan/spring-cloud-data-example-0/README.md

 https://dataflow.spring.io/docs/batch-developer-guides/batch/data-flow-spring-batch/

-To import the Application, after building the Maven project, you'll import the Application as `source` with a url like this, so that you can use it as a task :
+To import the Application, after building the Maven project, you'll import the Application as `source` with a url like this, so that you can use it as a task.
+Run the `billsetuptask` first because it creates the necessary table for `billrun` task.

+    file:///C:/Users/me/workspace/spring-cloud-data-example-0/billsetuptask/target/billsetuptask-2.0.0-SNAPSHOT.jar

     file:///C:/Users/me/workspace/spring-cloud-data-example-0/billrun/target/billrun-2.0.0-SNAPSHOT.jar